-You have to admit, it was nice of Chase to send an apology in a day and age when simply getting a human on the phone is a feat in itself.
-Then again, a “sorry” and $25 doesn’t do much good when your account is currently negative several hundred dollars.
+It was nice of Chase to send an apology in a day and age when simply getting a human on the phone is a feat in itself.
+Then again, a “sorry” and $25 don’t do much good when your account is currently negative several hundred dollars.

 Benefits of Chase Online QuickPay

-Despite the issues QuickPay users have experienced, overall, it still has plenty to offer, including:
+Despite the issues QuickPay users have experienced, it still has plenty to offer.
+For example:

-Convenience: Why do we opt to do anything on our smartphones instead of in person?
+Convenience.
+Why do we opt to do anything on our smartphones instead of in person?
 As long as you’re not strapped for cash or late on a payment, it’s nice to know there are easy ways to send and receive money without having to find time to visit the bank.
-The Chase QuickPay limit

-Hello, It’s Free: There are no Chase QuickPay fees, so complaining about a service when you don’t even have to pay to use it is a little silly.
-After all, there are plenty of alternatives to Chase QuickPay — you just have to pay fees to use them.
+It’s Free.
+There are no Chase QuickPay fees, so complaining about a service when you don’t even have to pay to use it is a little silly.
+After all, there are plenty of alternatives to Chase QuickPay — you just might have to pay fees to use them.